 (1) Reduced (when the bth percentile Settlement Point Price for the hour is positive).
 The reduction shall be the quantity of the offer multiplied by the bth percentile of the DASPP for the hour over the previous 30 days multiplied by the value e2.

-(a) The value e2 is computed as the ep2th percentile of Ratio2 for the 30 days prior to the Operating Day, where Ratio2 is calculated daily as follows:
+(a) The value e2 is computed as the ep2th percentile of Ratio1 for the 30 days prior to the Operating Day

-Ratio2 = 1 - Max[0, (∑h=1,24 (Qcleared Offers - Qcleared-Bids))/(∑ h=1,24 (Qcleared Offers))]

-except Ratio2 = 0 when ∑ h=1,24 Qcleared Offers = 0

 (b) ERCOT may adjust the value of e2 by changing the quantity of bids or offers to the values reported by the Counter-Party in paragraph (7) below or based on information available to ERCOT; or